KarnezaMilan/GitGUI/GIT_WPF/WpfApp1/ReadMe.txt

 TO DO:

-Converts za statuse in tag, branch, head ..probati
+Converts tag, branch, head ..probati

-help ?

 log in to internet orivuder (userContatckDialog) pisave in slike);